Garrett Kelleher: Career

-Kelleher is the Executive Chairman of St. Patrick's Athletic, financing their 2013 SSE Airtricity and 2014 FAI Cup winning campaigns.
+Kelleher is the Executive Chairman of St Patrick's Athletic, financing their 2013 League of Ireland Premier Division and 2014, 2021 & 2023 FAI Cup winning campaigns.

-At the request of Mayor Daley, Garrett was involved with the Chicago’s 2016 bid for the Olympics.
+At the request of Mayor Daley, Garrett was involved with Chicago's 2016 bid for the Olympics.

-In July 2006 Kelleher stepped in and bought a site at the intersection of the Chicago river and Lake Michigan after an earlier developer failed to close on the land.
+In July 2006 Kelleher stepped in and bought a site at the intersection of the Chicago River and Lake Michigan after an earlier developer failed to close on the land.
 The 2.2 acre site would have housed the now-cancelled Chicago Spire.
 It would have been the tallest building in the US, and the world's tallest exclusively residential building.
-However, having started construction in 2007, his development company, Shelbourne Development Ltd, ran into financial difficulties during the global financial crisis and failed to secure further funding.
+However, having started construction in 2007, his development company, Shelbourne Development Ltd, ran into financial difficulties during the 2008 financial crisis and failed to secure further funding.
 The project eventually collapsed causing large losses for Shelbourne's creditors and the site was signed over to a creditor as part of bankruptcy processing in 2014.